-The first wife of Ahasuerus (Xerxes I, reigned 485–465 B.C.E.), the king of Persia, Vashti is the featured character in the first episode (thought by some scholars to come from a “Vashti” source) of the Book of Esther, a work of historical fiction of the late Persian-early Hellenistic period (fourth century b.c.e.).
-King Ahasuerus, in the midst of a drinking banquet with his noblemen, summons Vashti to appear before the company with her roya1 crown upon her head, so that he can show off her beauty.
-She refuses (her reasons are not given, although the rabbis speculated that she was summoned to appear naked), and the king, enraged, puts her away permanently, thus setting in motion the chain of events that will make the Jewish girl Esther the queen of Persia.
+The first wife of Ahasuerus (Xerxes I, reigned 485–465 B.C.E.), the king of Persia, Vashti is the featured character in the first episode of the Book of Esther, a Jewish novella composed in the late Persian/early Hellenistic period (fourth century B.C.E.).
+King Ahasuerus, in the midst of a banquet with his noblemen, summons Vashti to appear before the company with her royal crown upon her head, so that he can show off her beauty.
+She refuses (her reasons are not given, although the rabbis speculated that she was summoned to appear naked), and the king, enraged, sends her away permanently, thus setting in motion the chain of events that will make the Jewish Esther the queen of Persia.

 As in many other biblical stories, the narrator does not comment directly on whether the characters’ actions are right or wrong.
 However, the portrayal of the king and his advisors satirizes their supposed power and wisdom while casting Vashti in a positive light.
 It is specified that Ahasuerus asks for Vashti to appear “when the heart of the king was merry with wine,” hinting at the frivolity of his request.
 The royal advisors propose that Vashti must be punished for her disobedience or else the noblewomen who hear of her refusal will likewise disobey their husbands.
 Yet the decree banishing her, intended to affirm that all women must honor their husbands, only serves to further publicize Vashti’s fame throughout the empire.
 Ironically, Vashti’s banishment fulfills her very desire not to appear before the king.
 Later, the king regrets his decision to banish Vashti but cannot turn back on his word.